TarasKutsyk/Data-Analytics-Project/README.md

 Main function in Data class is fit() fucntion.
 See example in Data_class.ipynb file.

-Remark on OneHot endcoding: Since the list od Series type cannot be the element of DataFrame, I had put the result of OneHot as string.
-If you want it can be changed e.g. on more colums of numerical type i.e. column 'weather' which has 3 features can be transform into 3 columns accordingly to OneHot encoding.
-Or I can do diffrently.

-Remark on types of data: there are 3 list with listed columns of Cotegorical, Binary or Numerical type.
+Remark on types of data: There are 4 list with listed columns of Categorical, Categorical with order, Binary or Numerical type.

+Remark on OneHot endcoding: Replace old column with new columns with OneHot encoding vector.

+Remark on 0,1,2... encoding: For columns of Categorical with order, this type encoding is fixed.

+###[Marcin] I will check how removing some rows with low frequency in columns will implied on dataset, and write which rows with which feature in which column could be removed.

 ### [Taras] My suggestions for improvement
 [I can do some of this later if needed]